 Dillmann finished 3rd in the first race of the weekend but he had a slim chance of becoming a champion, as he was seven points short to Louis Deletraz.
 In the final race of the season, Deletraz was on the pole while Dillmann started from the 7th place.
 Against all odds, Tom won that race and took the title in the very last minute, after a thrilling and exciting race.

-Seven starts in the Formula E
+Ten starts with Venturi in the Formula E

 In 2017, Dillmann was out of racing until May 2017 when he accepted a new challenge in the Formula E Championship.
 He joined Venturi as a replacement for Stephane Sarrazin in the sixth round at the streets of Paris.
 He scored points in his Formula E debut, finishing in the eighth place.
 Dillmann stayed with Venturi until the end of the season, recording six more starts in three double-header rounds in Berlin, New York and Montreal.
 His best result was the seventh place in New York's second race.